Human rights in Russia: Media freedom

-On May 28, 2020, seven journalists and a writer were detained during a peaceful protest.
+On 28 May 2020, seven journalists and a writer were detained during a peaceful protest.
 They were holding single person pickets in support of the journalists who had previously been detained.
-On May 29, 2020, the Moscow police arrested 30 more people, including journalists, activists and district council representatives.
+On 29 May 2020, the Moscow police arrested 30 more people, including journalists, activists and district council representatives.

 On 6 July 2020, journalist Svetlana Prokopyeva was sentenced by Russian court on fake terrorism charges.
 She was fined with 500,000 rubles (approximately US$7000).
 She works for the Echo of Moscow and Radio Free Europe.
 In her November 2018 radio broadcast on suicide bomber attack on Federal Security Service (FSB) building in Arkhangelsk, she criticized the government on its repressive policies and crackdown on free assembly & free speech that has made peaceful activism impossible.
-In July 2019, she was listed as "terrorists and extremists" and the authority freezes her assets.
+In July 2019, she was listed as "terrorists and extremists" and the authorities froze her assets.
 In September 2019, she was formally accused of "propaganda of terrorism" that was completely based on her Radio broadcast.

 The Russian censorship apparatus Roskomnadzor ordered media organizations to delete stories that describe the 2022 Russian invasion of Ukraine as an "assault", an "invasion", or a "declaration of war".
-Roskomnadzor launched an investigation against the Novaya Gazeta, Echo of Moscow, inoSMI, MediaZona, New Times, Dozhd (TV Rain), and other Russian media outlets for publishing "inaccurate information about the shelling of Ukrainian cities and civilian casualties in Ukraine as a result of the actions of the Russian Army".
-On 1 March 2022, Russian authorities blocked access to Echo of Moscow and Dozhd, Russia's last independent TV station, claiming that they were spreading "deliberately false information about the actions of Russian military personnel".
-Additionally, Roskomnadzor threatened to block access to the Russian Wikipedia in Russia over the article "Вторжение России на Украину (2022)" ("Russia's invasion of Ukraine (2022)"), claiming that the article contains "illegally distributed information", including "reports about numerous casualties among service personnel of the Russian Federation and also the civilian population of Ukraine, including children".
+Roskomnadzor launched an investigation against the Novaya Gazeta, Echo of Moscow, inoSMI, MediaZona, New Times, TV Rain, and other Russian media outlets for publishing "inaccurate information about the shelling of Ukrainian cities and civilian casualties in Ukraine as a result of the actions of the Russian Army".
+On 1 March 2022, Russian authorities blocked access to Echo of Moscow and TV Rain, Russia's last independent TV station, claiming that they were spreading "deliberately false information about the actions of Russian military personnel".
+Additionally, Roskomnadzor threatened to block access to the Russian Wikipedia in Russia over the article "Вторжение России на Украину (2022)" ('Russia's invasion of Ukraine (2022)'), claiming that the article contains "illegally distributed information", including "reports about numerous casualties among service personnel of the Russian Federation and also the civilian population of Ukraine, including children".

 On 4 March 2022, Roskomnadzor blocked access to several foreign media outlets, including BBC News Russian, Voice of America, RFE/RL, Deutsche Welle and Meduza, as well as Facebook and Twitter.